Blog

 4. Keyboard shortcuts in Microsoft Excel

-6. How to create your own shortcuts and macros in Office?
+6. How do I create my own shortcuts and macros in Office?

 8. Summary: Make your life easier with the Office cheat sheet